planety/prologue/docs/deployment.md

 After copying your `image.tar` file to the server, you can load it there with docker and run a container from it.
 Besides starting the container, the commands needs to:

-1. Open up the HTTP port (80)
+1. Open up the container's HTTP port to the internet (80)
-2. Open up the HTTPS port (443)
+2. Open up the container's HTTPS port to the internet (443)
-3. Mount all the volumes for certificates, media files to connect folders on your server to folders on your docker container etc.
+3. Mount the volumes for certificates, media files etc.
 4. (Optional) Open up a port to talk to your database (e.g. 5432 for Postgres)

 Opening up the ports is done using `-p`, mounting the volumes with `-v`.
-Note that in `-v`, the first path is the one *outside* of your container.
+Note that in `-v`, the first path is the one *outside* your container.
 It specifies which folder on your server to mount.
 The second path is the one *inside* your container.
-It specifies where to mount the server folder in your container.
+It specifies which folder in your container the server folder gets mounted to.

-You may want to write yourself a small script that loads the file, stops and removes any previously running container of the sort before creating a new one from the new image.
+You may want to write yourself a script that loads the file, stops and removes any previously running container and then creates a new one from the new image.
 Here an example:
 ```sh
 #!/bin/sh
 sudo docker load -i image.tar